fifth-postulate/parser-combinators/articles/java-magazine/index.md

 - G: Sure thing!

 ## Part three: functional parser

+*Both our protagonists went for a walk outside to clear their heads, before coming back to the problem at hand*.

 - D: How are you today, Geert?
 - G: Great!
 Do you want to continue playing around with parser combinators?